LazyRacc00n/NetworkAnalysis_1Assignment/README.md

   - The first contains 10 ego networks, each one has the edge list, a list of clicles (each one constisting of list of nodes), and other features of the network.
 An <i> Ego-centric network</i> (or <i>"ego" networks</i>), is particular type of network in which specifically maps the connections of and from the perspective of a single person (an ego).
 In fact this networks represent circles of friends of a certains person (ego).
   - The second, that is the one used in the assigmentent is a network obtained combing all the ego-networks, including the ego nodes themselves, along with an edge to each of their friends.

-To represent the network has been used <b>Gephi</b>, which provides an alorithm to compute the <i>modularity</i> that allow to identify the <i>communities</i>.
-Then the network is represented assigned a different color for each community.
-As you can notice in the image below, these community are groups densely connected among their members, and sparsely connected with the rest of the network.
+To visualize the network we used <b>Gephi</b> which provides functionalities to process networks, especially for very large networks.

+One of them identifies the <i>communities</i> through the <i>modularity</i> measure and to each community is assigned a different color.
+In the image below the community are  densely connected components, and sparsely connected with the rest of the network.
 So this is a good way to represent the ego netework, because is possible to see better the circles of friends.

  ![egonets](./images/Facebooks_circles.png)
 ## 2. Analysis